Saradhii/orders-settlements/README.md

       }
     }

 Validation failures are 422 with a `fields` array.
-Over-payment, editing an order below what's already paid, and deleting an order that has payments are 409s with the numbers needed to fix the request.
+Over-payment, editing an order below what's already paid, and deleting an order that has payments are all 409s, with the numbers you need to fix the request.

 ## Status

-Derived on every read from the amount due and the due date, never stored:
+Status is derived on every read from the amount due and the due date.
+It is never stored.

 - `paid` when nothing is due
 - `overdue` when something is due and the due date has passed
 - `pending` when nothing has been paid
 - `partially_paid` otherwise

-Edge cases: an order that went overdue and was then paid in full shows as `paid` — overdue is a view of late unpaid work, not a state you get stuck in.
-Overdue isn't persisted because it depends on the current time and would go stale between cron runs.
+A few edge cases.
+An order that went overdue and was then paid in full shows as `paid`, since overdue is really just a view of late unpaid work rather than a state an order gets stuck in.
+Overdue isn't persisted because it depends on the current time, so storing it would need a cron job and would go stale between runs.
 An order due exactly now isn't overdue yet.

-Orders stay editable after the first payment, since names and line items genuinely need correcting after money arrives.
-You just can't drop the total below what's already been paid, and you can't delete an order that has payments.
+Orders stay editable after the first payment.
+Names and line items genuinely need correcting after money has arrived, so freezing them felt wrong.
+What you can't do is drop the total below what has already been paid, or delete an order that has payments against it.

 ## Concurrency

-Recording a payment is one conditional update — the order only changes if it still has enough due to cover the amount:
+Recording a payment is one conditional update.
+The order only changes if it still has enough due to cover the amount:

     { _id, userId, dueCents: { $gte: amountCents } }

 with `$inc` on the paid and due totals.
-There's no read-then-write window to lose.
-If the condition doesn't match, the payment lost the race and the error reports what's actually still due.
+There is no read-then-write window to lose.
+If the condition doesn't match, the payment lost the race, and the error reports what is actually still due.
 The update and the payment insert share a transaction, so a rejected payment leaves nothing behind.

 `POST /api/orders/:id/payments` also takes an `Idempotency-Key` header.
-A unique index on `{ orderId, idempotencyKey }` makes a replay return the original payment with a 200 instead of recording a second one.
+A unique index on `{ orderId, idempotencyKey }` means a replay returns the original payment with a 200 instead of recording a second one.
 The payment dialog sends a key per attempt and keeps it across retries, so a double-click can't double-charge.

-Tested against a real database: ten simultaneous payments competing for the last slot (one wins), twelve overlapping payments that must never exceed the total, and eight concurrent retries of one key collapsing into a single payment.
+All of this is tested against a real database: ten simultaneous payments competing for the last slot where exactly one wins, twelve overlapping payments that must never exceed the total, and eight concurrent retries of one key collapsing into a single payment.

 ## Indexes

     orders    { userId: 1, dueDate: 1 }               list, sorted by due date
     orders    { userId: 1, dueCents: 1, dueDate: 1 }  status filters
     payments  { orderId: 1, createdAt: 1 }            payment history
-    payments  { orderId: 1, idempotencyKey: 1 }       unique, partial — idempotency
+    payments  { orderId: 1, idempotencyKey: 1 }       unique, partial, for idempotency

 Every index leads with the tenancy key.
-Paid and due totals are denormalised onto the order so status filters stay indexable and the list view doesn't fan out per order; payments remain the record of truth, and the tests assert the two always agree.
+Paid and due totals are denormalised onto the order so the status filters stay indexable and the list view doesn't fan out one query per order.
+Payments are still the record of truth, and the tests assert the two always agree.

 ## Assumptions

-Order total is just the subtotal — no tax, discounts or currencies beyond USD.
-Line items live on the order document, capped at 100.
+Order total is just the subtotal, so there is no tax, no discounts, and no currency other than USD.
+Line items live on the order document and are capped at 100.
 Payments can be backdated.

 ## Before production

-Refunds and CSV export are the gaps — both stretch goals I skipped to keep the payment path solid.
-An append-only audit log would be first in.
-After that: pagination and search on the list, rate limiting on the payment endpoint, structured logs, and a reconciliation job that re-derives paid totals from payments and alerts on drift.
+Refunds and CSV export aren't built.
+Both were optional and I put the time into the payment path instead.

+If I kept going, an append-only audit log of status changes is the first thing I'd add, since anything touching money should be able to answer who changed what and when.
+After that: pagination and search on the order list, rate limiting on the payment endpoint, structured request logs, and a job that re-derives paid totals from the payments collection and alerts if anything has drifted.